Transforming Science with Large Language Models: A Survey on AI-assisted Scientific Discovery, Experimentation, Content Generation, and Evaluation: Survey Scope and Methodology

 \subsubsection{Limitations and Future Directions}

-For existing studies on peer review, in particular, the variety of scientific domains that have been studied is still limited.
-As most of the works rely on data from OpenReview, most studies focus on peer review within the ICLR and ACL communities~\cite[e.g.,][]{Choudhary_2021,kennard-etal-2022-disapere}. \todo{SE: see above} To the best of our knowledge, for some domains, no single data set (yet, a data set further enriched with annotations or other additional information) exists (e.g., legal studies).
-Furthermore, scientific rigor, a critical aspect of peer review, remains underexplored.
-Most existing studies rely on predefined rigor checklists, such as those suggested by the NIH and MDAR \cite{chambers2019towards}, which are not easily scalable or transferable across different domains.
+The variety of scientific domains whose peer review has been studied is still limited.
+Most work relies on data from OpenReview, a platform used primarily by the representation learning and NLP communities; other disciplines may be wholly unrepresented in existing peer review datasets.
+Even within communities, there can be great variance in how peer reviews are conducted, which limits the comparability of approaches.
+Scientific rigor in particular remains unexplored, despite being a critical aspect of peer review; most existing studies rely on predefined rigor checklists that are not easily scalable or transferable across domains.
 Given these gaps, future research could benefit from exploring new domains of peer review, developing domain adaptation approaches, and advancing models for assessing scientific rigor.
-Additionally, in light of the ethical concerns discussed earlier, it is crucial to prioritize research on trustworthy AI support for peer review - ensuring that human experts retain autonomy in the review process. \todo{SE: what about the quality of models?}
+Reproducibility studies and larger benchmarks could further advance the field.
+Additionally, ethical concerns demand the prioritization of research on \emph{trustworthy} AI support for peer review, ensuring that human experts retain autonomy in the process.